Copula Density Neural Estimation

-Let us assume that the collected $n$ data observations $\{\mathbf{x}^{(1)},\dots,\mathbf{x}^{(n)}\}$ are produced by a fixed unknown or difficult to construct distribution with pdf $p_{X}(\mathbf{x}) = p_{X}(x_1, x_2, \dots, x_d)$ and cumulative distribution function (cdf) $F_{X}(\mathbf{x}) = P(X_1\leq x_1, \dots, X_d \leq x_d)$.
+Let us assume that the collected $n$ data observations $\{\mathbf{x}^{(1)},\dots,\mathbf{x}^{(n)}\}$ are produced by a fixed unknown or difficult to construct multivariate distribution of dimension $d$ with pdf $p_{X}(\mathbf{x}) = p_{X}(x_1, x_2, \dots, x_d)$ and cumulative distribution function (cdf) $F_{X}(\mathbf{x}) = P(X_1\leq x_1, \dots, X_d \leq x_d)$.
 Consider the univariate random variable $X_i$, whose marginal pdf $p_{X_i}(x_i)$ and cdf $F_{X_i}(x_i)$ are accessible since they can be obtained from the observations.
-Then, the inverse transform sampling method can be used to map the data into the uniform probability space.
+Then, the PIT is used to map the data into the uniform probability space, while the inverse transform sampling can be used to generate samples of $X$ given samples of a uniform distribution.
 In fact, if $U_i$ is a uniform random variable, then $X_i = F^{-1}_{X_i}(U_i)$ is a random variable with cdf $F_{X_i}$.
 Therefore, if the cdf is invertible, the transformation $u_i = F_{X_i}(x_i) \; \forall i=1,\dots,d$ projects the data $\mathbf{x}$ into the uniform probability space with finite distribution's support $u_i \in [0,1]$.
 The obtained transformed observations are typically called pseudo-observations.
-In principle, the transform sampling method is extremely beneficial: it offers a statistical normalization, thus a pre-processing operation that constitutes the first step of any deep learning pipeline.
+In principle, the PIT is extremely beneficial: it offers a statistical normalization, thus a pre-processing operation that constitutes the first step of any deep learning pipeline.

 To characterize the nature of the transformed data in the uniform probability space, it is convenient to introduce the concept of copula, a tool to analyze data dependence and construct multivariate distributions.
 Let $(U_1,U_2,\dots,U_d)$ be uniform random variables, then their joint cdf $F_{U}(\mathbf{u}) = P(U_1\leq u_1, \dots, U_d \leq u_d)$ is a copula $C:[0,1]^d \rightarrow [0,1]$ (see \cite{Nelsen2006}).
 The core of copulas resides in Sklar's theorem \cite{Sklar} which states that if $F_{X}$ is a $d$-dimensional cdf with continuous marginals $F_{X_1},\dots,F_{X_d}$, then $F_{X}$ has a unique copula representation